21:9 aspect ratio: Philips

 The Philips "Cinema 21:9" TV was the first LCD television of this aspect ratio.
 The first model launched was a 56-inch screen size, although it was no taller than a conventional 16:9 42-inch television.
 Models released in 2010 and 2011 had screen sizes of 50 and 58 inches.

 Early reviews claimed that it was "one of the coolest TVs" to enter the market for some time.
 This set was previewed in the UK in advance of its release date of 18 June 2009.
 Pre-release launch events were held at numerous Philips retailers throughout June 2009.

 The online advertising campaign surrounding the Cinema 21:9, titled Carousel, went on to win the most prestigious award in the advertising industry, the Grand Prix at the Cannes Lions International Advertising Festival.

 In 2012, Philips stopped production on all its 21:9 televisions due to lack of demand.

 Vizio

 Vizio followed Philips in 2011 with their own Cinema TVs with identical resolution, similarly marketed as "21:9" in the United States.

 The 58-inch TV with a panel resolution of 2560×1080 was sold in 2012 and 2013, but was then discontinued.
 A planned 50-inch model never made it to market.

+Jupiter

+Jupiter Systems in California was first to launch a full line of 5K resolution 21:9 large LCDs named Pana for the enterprise market in 2020, with engineering development that traced back to 2018.
+They were touch and non-touch models, with screen sizes 105" and 81", as well as a 34" desktop.
+In 2021, Jupiter continued with its exclusive 21:9 product offering by launching an ultra fine pitch direct view MicroLED product line, starting with 0.7mm pitch at 165" through 1.2mm pitch at 281", all in 5K 21:9 configurations.